 It’s been my practice to write down my priorities for the day for some time now, but setting your intentions is different.
 Catherine talked about journaling how you want to show up that day.
 For example, confident, calm, present, etc. She said that setting intentions for the day brings a level of awareness and deeper meaning to what we want to achieve.

 This idea of setting intentions came up again recently in the Optimize.me course I’m going through.
 I’ve written about this before…it is a year-long coaching program focused on personal development.
-Brian, the creator, gave a specific framework for setting intentions for the day, and I want to share it with you so you can use it if you wish.
+Brian, the creator, gave a specific framework for setting intentions for the day, and I want to share it with you so that if you’re interested in working on your personal growth, it’s a tool you can use.

 Framework For Setting Intentions For The Day